We look forward to showing you Velaris, but first we'd like to know a little bit about you.

 Understanding the full customer journey is essential for identifying gaps and improving the experience.
 Mapping each stage, from onboarding to renewal, helps teams understand customer goals, challenges, and emotions at every step.
 This structured view makes it easier to design better engagement strategies.

 As companies grow, Customer Success needs to scale without losing quality.
-This requires standardized processes, automation, and clear playbooks.
-Without scalability, teams become reactive and inconsistent, especially with larger customer bases.
+This requires standardized processes and automation.
+Without scalability, teams will end up becoming reactive and inconsistent, especially with larger customer bases.

 Retention is the core outcome of Customer Success.
-Strong retention strategies focus on early risk detection, continuous value delivery, and proactive renewal planning.
+Strong retention strategies focus on early risk detection and continuous value delivery.
 Customer retention is directly tied to business performance, as retaining customers has a significant impact on long-term profitability and growth

 Start by identifying what success actually means for your customers.
 This should go beyond product usage and focus on the business outcomes they want to achieve, such as saving time, increasing revenue, improving efficiency, or reducing risk.
 Clear outcomes give your team a shared target to work toward.